Individual Project (H1043)

 Contact hours and workload

-This module is 300 hours of work.
-This breaks down into 112 hours of contact time and 188 hours of independent study.
+This module is approximately 300 hours of work.
+This breaks down into about 112 hours of contact time and about 188 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.